Why Your Brand Videos Are Being Ignored (And How to Make Brand Videos More Engaging)

 Before any brand film is shot, before any script is written, before any camera turns on, one question determines whether the content will hold attention or disappear.

 The question is this.
-What does this viewer need to feel in the first three seconds for everything else to matter?
+Consider what this viewer needs to feel in the first three seconds for everything else to matter.

 Not what you want to communicate.
 Not what makes your brand special.
 Not what your competitors are doing.